 All histamine related allergies have the potential to disappear.

 Hypnosis creates a state of focused concentration as the body and mind relax and listen closely to specific messages.
-Understanding that pollen is actually safe and harmless can stop the previously mistaken histamine response to it.
-Change can begin to occur.
-Part of the learning would be to convince the immune system that it can coexist peacefully with pollen.
-And any hostile feelings toward pollen and seasonal allergies can be neutralized.
+Understanding that pollen is actually harmless – the body can stop its mistaken histamine response to it.
+Teach the immune system that it can coexist peacefully with pollen and any hostile feelings toward pollen and seasonal allergies can be neutralized.
 This is especially useful for those who have suffered with longstanding seasonal allergies.
 The body is an efficient and creative machine.
 It does not waste energy unnecessarily.

 Allergies cause inflammation in the body so an anti-inflammatory diet can also have a profound impact.
 Eating foods rich in antioxidants such as quercetin can help lessen inflammation.
 Quercetin acts like an anti-inflammatory and an antihistamine in the body.
 Deep, dark red and purple fruits are high in quercetin as are onions and garlic.